nolanyee/data-science-portfolio/unbeatable-tic-tac-toe-ai/README.md

 The score of 30 is assigned to the tuple (2,2), which corresponds to the case where the computer has 2 Xs in a path.
 This is given the highest score because the computer is one move away from winning.
 The values (-2,2) corresponds to 2 Os in a path, which mean the computer is one move away from losing.
 It has the second highest score because the computer must block the user from winning.
 However, it is still lower than (2,2) because if the computer wins first it doesn't matter if the user is one move from winning.

-The tuple (-1, 1) corresponds to one O and 2 empty cells in a path.
-The score is slightly higher than other cases because the computer has 2 cells in the path that can block the user and advance towards building another path of its own.
-The tuple (0,1) corresponds to one X and one O in the path.
+The tuple (1, 1) corresponds to one X and 2 empty cells in a path.
+This score is slightly higher than the next two cases because it represents a possible path for the computer to win (it is not blocked by any Os) and the computer needs 2 cells to win.
+The next tuple (-1, 1) corresponds to one O and 2 empty cells in a path.
+The score is slightly higher than the next case because the computer has 2 cells in the path that can block the user and advance towards building another path of its own.
+The tuple (0,0) corresponds to an empty path.
+This represents a potential path for the computer to win, but since it is unoccupied the computer needs all 3 cells to win, which gives more opportunity for the user to block the path.

+The tuples with Total Occupancy of 3 correspond to paths that are completely occupied, so they have a score of 0.
+The tuple (0, 2) corresponds to one X and one O in the path.
 Placing an X here does not block the user since there is already an X in the path, and there is only one possible cell to occupy for the computer.
-The next tuple is (-1, 0), which
+Since there is not much to gain with this path, the score is also 0.